There are no products listed under this category.

 Alcohol, Tobacco or Illegal Drugs of Any Kind

-We know the summer can be hot and not all areas of the College are air-conditioned!
+We know the summer can be hot and not all areas of the College are air-conditioned.
 We recommend campers wear cotton or other breathable fabrics.
-Chef coats, chef hats, and pants/shorts that cover the legs to the knee must be worn in the kitchens at all times to protect campers from possible burns.
-Close-toed athletic shoes are mandatory.
+Chef coats, chef hats, and pants/capris that cover the legs past the knee must be worn in the kitchens at all times to protect campers from possible burns.
+Close-toed athletic shoes are mandatory as kitchen floors are often slippery.
 No sandals or flip flops are permitted in the kitchen.
 Campers not able to comply with these rules will be excluded from the day’s activity.

 Lunch is provided to your camper each day as part of tuition.
 Choices such as Taco Tuesday, Veggie Lasagna, Fresh Sushi, etc will be offered.
-If your child has a special diet and must have a lunch prepared for him/her from home, please send your child with a bag lunch each day with their name written clearly on the bag.
+If your child has a special diet, or is simply a picky eater, you are welcome to send a bagged lunch for him/her from home.
+Please have your child's name written clearly on the bag.

 Each camper will also be provided with a complimentary Logo-Printed Water Bottle for their personal use every day.
-Beverage dispensers with Gatorade and Ice Water will be available during the entirety of the day to keep campers well hydrated.
+Beverage dispensers with ice water and other options will be available during the entirety of the day to keep campers properly hydrated.

-Snacks will be offered once a day and consist of foods like pretzels, granola bars or water ice.
+Snacks and treats will be offered throughout the week and consist of foods like pretzels, granola bars, or water ice.

 Safety and Medical Information